YashzAlphaGeek/Cool-Java-8-Features/README.md

 ## Stream API's and Filter: :scream:
 ![](https://github.com/YashzAlphaGeek/cool-java-8-features/blob/master/imgs/Stream_API's_And_Filters.png)

-# When to use Stream API and Filter :O
+# When to use Stream API and Filter :eyes:

   Now assume like Mobile Manufacturer comes to Mobile Developer and asks the Developer <b>to get top 1 maximum and minimum priced mobile name and price alone.</b>